rv-tools/nfer/README.md

 The nfer system was conceptualized and developed by (in alphabetic order): Klaus Havelund, Rajeev Joshi, and Sean Kauffman during Sean Kauffman's internship at JPL.

+## Test cases

+Several test cases were originally performed using properties and log files from JPL's [MSL](https://mars.nasa.gov/msl/home/) mission.
+These have not been open sourced.

 ## C version of nfer

 Sean Kauffman implemented a C version of nfer, wrapped in a Python API: